midnightntwrk/midnight-architecture/specification/night-dust-spec.md

 }
 ```

-A transaction would consist of a chain of `UtxoSpend<T>`, where `T` would be a
+A transaction would consist of a collection of `UtxoSpend`s, `UtxoOutput`s, and
-fragment containing either more `UtxoSpend`s, or `UtxoOutput`s, and contract
+contract calls, followed by a sequence of authorizing signatures of each of the
-interactions.
+`UtxoOutput`s.
 This would have to be balanced in that the sum of the spends must
 be greater than or equal to the sum of the outputs.
 The effect would be the
 removal of each of the spends from the `UtxoState` (which must be unique and
 present), and the insertion of the outputs into the `UtxoState` (which must be